theiseja/gatsby-labs-journal/src/pages/sprint-4/index.md

 ## Individual Progress
 This week went very well, I was able to start working on the actions for listing trips.
 Finished Get all, get by ID, Add a new list and update list.
+I was able to finish the actions for listing trips this week, also got started on Stripe integration which has been completed.